JEFworks-Lab/genomic-data-visualization-2022/_course/3-summary-statistics.md

 # Homework 3

-Make a new data visualization of either the MERFISH or Visium dataset using ggplot in R (do not make the same visualizations that were made in class).
-Write a description of what you did using vocabulary terms from Lesson 1.
-Make a pull request to submit your homework (due Thursday).
+None.
+Assignment and submission of Homework 3 will be pushed back one class to accomodate new students.
+For those less familiar with R and ggplot, please tinker and practice on your own so you will be ready to create data visualizations of either the MERFISH or Visium dataset using ggplot in R for your next homework.